 The Neuromuscular Medicine (NM) Fellowship Program is a collaborative one-year program with UT Southwestern Medical School and Children’s Medical Center Dallas.
-One of the first programs to receive subspecialty certification by the ACGME, the program offers training in adult and pediatric neuromuscular medicine.
+One of the first programs to receive subspecialty certification by the ACGME, the Neuromuscular Medicine Fellowship Program offers training in adult and pediatric neuromuscular medicine.
 Interested applicants can seek training on either track.

 Clinical Training in Adult Neuromuscular Medicine

-The fellows spend their mornings in the NM Clinic at the Aston Center.
+The fellows spend their mornings in the Neurology Clinic – Neuromuscular at the James W. Aston Ambulatory Care Center.
 Our patients are referred from all over the North Texas region.
 We see a wide variety of NM diseases such as myasthenia gravis, muscular dystrophy, inflammatory myopathies, peripheral neuropathy, amyotrophic lateral sclerosis, autonomic disorders, paraneoplastic disorders, and muscle channelopathies.
 Three clinics a week are sponsored by the Muscular Dystrophy Association.
-In the afternoon, the fellows work in the EMG laboratory at Aston Center.
+In the afternoon, the fellows work in the EMG laboratory at the Aston Ambulatory Care Center.
 Fellows also have an opportunity to train in performance and interpretation of autonomic studies and single fiber EMG.

 To learn more, contact: